 By Passenger Ferry from Nyon to Yvoire on Lac Léman

-The easiest way to reach Yvoire by boat is on the regular passenger ferry service that connects Yvoire in France with Nyon in Switzerland.
+The easiest way to reach Yvoire by boat is on the regular passenger ferry service that connects Yvoire in France with Nyon in Switzerland in around 20 minutes.
 Nyon has excellent railway connections to all towns on the Swiss side of Lake Geneva, including four trains per hour to Geneva Cornavin (15 minutes) and Lausanne (30 minutes).
-The same cannot be said for public transportation from Yvoire – don’t miss the last boat (although the Leman Express makes it less of a financial disaster than it was only a few years ago).

-During summer (late June to early September), up to 35 boat crossings per day is possible between Nyon and Yvoire.
+During summer (late June to early September), up to 35 boat crossings per day are possible between Nyon and Yvoire.
 The majority of these services are on the Navi Mobilité N3 passenger ferry service.
 The crossing takes only around 20 minutes.

 During summer, a CGN boat is available more or less every half hour, but with gaps in the schedule.
 The first boats leave Nyon at 10 am (Yvoire at 10:30 am) and the last ferry of the day departs Nyon at 22:30 (Yvoire at 22:00) but may be much earlier on weekends.
 In winter, 12 lake crossings are possible per day but only on weekdays with no sailings on weekends.